Meet Leslie

 Effective Community Leader

 Leslie is a community leader.
-She was named as South Carolina's Top 50 Women to Admire, Charleston Regional Business Journal’s 40 under 40 and SC Biz News’ Palmetto Power New Executive Honorees.
+She was named as South Carolina's Top 50 Influential People by the State Business Journal, South Carolina’s Top 50 Women to Admire, Charleston Regional Business Journal’s 40 under 40 and a Woman of Influence, and SC Biz News’ Palmetto Power New Executive Honorees.

-Leslie was nominated by Charleston County Council and appointed to serve as a Commissioner for the Charleston County Park and Recreation Commission.
-Charleston City Council also voted to appoint her to the City of Charleston Commission on Women.
-She was appointed to the advisory committee for the Berkeley-Charleston-Dorchester Comprehensive Climate Action Plan, and served on the City of Charleston’s Climate Action Plan Education Committee.
+Leslie previously served as a Commissioner for the Charleston County Parks and Recreation Commission, and was appointed to the advisory committee for the Berkeley-Charleston-Dorchester Comprehensive Climate Action Plan, and served on the City of Charleston’s Climate Action Plan Education Committee.

 She is the founder of “C3: Connecting the Community for Change - Empowering the Next Generation of Leaders” - a program that teaches the civil rights history of South Carolina and builds bridges among students of diverse backgrounds.
 Leslie was selected to be on the International African American Museum's Interfaith Advisory Committee and worked as a board member for the Charleston and State League of Women Voters.